Updated May 2021

 How do you apply for free mediation?

-People who bring family law disputes to Provincial Court often attend a Family Case Conference with a judge after their first court appearance.
-At the Family Case Conference the judge tries to help you agree on some or all of the issues you have with the other party.
+People who bring family law disputes to Provincial Court attend a Family Management Conference with a judge as their first court appearance.
+At the Family Management Conference the judge tries to help you agree on some or all of the issues you have with the other party.